 details of the environment, such as the weather conditions, and the individual’s emotional

 state including their feelings at the time of the incident.
+This makes memories accessible which provides emotional and contextual cues.

 Recall from a Changed Perspective